FHanus/ESP-IDF-Notes/ESP32 Software Setup/README.md

 # ✨ Different ways of programming ESP32 and how to set them up
 This part of the repository describes the necessary steps of setting up your device for ESP32 programming.
 Arduino IDE is not recommended for complex programs as it does not naturally support RTOS.
 Programming using ESP-IDF has the benefit of flash encryption and secured boot.
+ESP-IDF is the recommended way and most stable and reliable way of programming the microcontrollers.

 ## The described IDEs for programming:
 These are the guides described in the following sections.